-Two (2) HMI terminal server instances shall be provided in the DMZ network for access to the HMI from the office computers on the Administration Network, from mobile devices such as smart-phones and tablets, and from other facilities (e.g. viewing SEWPCC from NEWPCC).
-The terminal servers' instance is to be installed on a dedicated terminal server computer in the DMZ, and will be considered the primary and secondary DMZ HMI terminal servers.
-The HMI runtime software on these DMZ HMI terminal servers shall be configured read-only to prevent unauthorized control of the HMI system.
+An HMI terminal server shall be provided in the DMZ network for access to the HMI from the office computers on the Administration Network, from mobile devices such as smart-phones and tablets, and from other facilities (e.g. viewing SEWPCC from NEWPCC).
+The HMI runtime software shall be configured read-only to prevent unauthorized control of the HMI system.